JaiWillems/celest/docs/source/guide/contributing.rst

 * See if an `issue exists <https://github.com/JaiWillems/Celest/issues>`_ for the change you want to make.

-* See if we are `accepting contributions <Types of Contributions>` for your type of issue.
+* See if we are :ref:`accepting contributions <Types of Contributions>` for your type of issue.

 Don't see your issue?
 Open one
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^